Definition Guide Irish law and best practice

 • 6.
 Certificates on file Verifiable Abrasive Wheels Certificates kept for HSA inspection - ours are stored online automatically.

 • 7.
-Refresher cycle in place Every Abrasive Wheels Certificate renewed within 3 years via a Abrasive Wheels Refresher course.
+Refresher cycle in place Every Abrasive Wheels Certificate renewed within 3 years via an Abrasive Wheels Refresher course.

 • 8.
 Higher-risk groups protected Extra consideration for pregnant workers, young workers and team members returning from injury.

 • 9.
-Safety Statement updated work-at-height risks and controls included in your written Safety Statement (Section 20, 2005 Act).
+Safety Statement updated abrasive wheel risks and controls included in your written Safety Statement (Section 20, 2005 Act).

 • 10.
 Incidents investigated abrasive wheel injuries and near-misses investigated, recorded and used to improve controls.